cisagov/get.gov/pages/help/help_enterprise-mode_roles-permissions.md

 4. Click the three dots beside the “Manage” link to view “More options.”
 5. Click “Remove member” or “Cancel invitation.”

-## **Manage domain assignments for a member**
+### Manage domain assignments for a member

-If you’re not an org admin, you won’t be able to view the Members page.
+Only org admins can manage domain assignments.
+Basic members who have been granted the additional permission to "view all member permissions" can view, but not edit, domain assignments.

 1. Sign in to the [.gov registrar](https://manage.get.gov/) using your Login.gov account.
 2. Click the “Members” link in the top navigation bar.